 As the interest in gluten free, wheat-free flours intensifies, coconut flour has shot up in popularity.
 This means that if you run a food-based store, restaurant, or bakery, you are going to have quite a bit of interest in buying coconut flour wholesale.

 The thing is, this can be a rather tricky market to venture into.
 For starters, the interest in coconut flour is fairly new.
 As such, it can be difficult to find the right kind of support when you are looking to buy this ingredient in bulk.
-If you would like to sidestep the issues that are typically associated with such
+If you would like to sidestep such issues follow the guidelines below.

 There is no denying that organic food products are more sought after than ever before.
 Thus, a significant number of coconut flour manufacturers and suppliers claim to provide organic flour.
 However, you shouldn’t take them at their word.